swiftlang/swift-evolution/proposals/NNNN-observed.md

 There are a number of scenarios of iteration that can occur.
 These can range from production rate to iteration rate differentials to isolation differentials to concurrent iterations.
 Enumerating all possible combinations is of course not possible but the following explanations should illustrate some key usages. `Observed` does not make unsafe code somehow safe - the concepts of isolation protection or exclusive access are expected to be brought to the table by the types involved.
 It does however require the enforcements via Swift Concurrency particularly around the marking of the types and closures being required to be `Sendable`.
 The following examples will only illustrate well behaved types and avoid fully unsafe behavior that would lead to crashes because the types being used are circumventing that language safety.

 The most trivial case is where a single produce and single consumer are active.
 In this case they both are isolated to the same isolation domain.
-For ease of reading; this example is limited to the `@MainActor` but could just as accurately be repreasented in some other actor ioslation.
+For ease of reading; this example is limited to the `@MainActor` but could just as accurately be represented in some other actor isolation.

 ```swift
 @MainActor